+Assemblée législative de l'Ontario

-1ST SESSION, 42ND LEGISLATURE, ONTARIO 68 ELIZABETH II, 2019
+2ND SESSION, 42ND LEGISLATURE, ONTARIO 71 ELIZABETH II, 2022

-Bill 92
+Bill 123

 An Act to amend the Labour Relations Act, 1995 with respect to replacement workers

-Ms F. Gélinas
+Co-sponsors: Ms F. Gélinas Mr. J. West

-Private Member's Bill
+Private Members' Bill

-1st Reading March 28, 2019
+1st Reading April 28, 2022 2nd Reading 3rd Reading Royal Assent

-2nd Reading

-3rd Reading

-Royal Assent

-EXPLANATORY NOTE

-The purpose of the Bill is to restore the provisions that were incorporated into the Labour Relations Act by the Labour Relations and Employment Statute Law Amendment Act, 1992 and subsequently repealed by the Labour Relations Act, 1995.

-The purpose of the provisions being restored is to prevent an employer from replacing striking or locked-out employees with replacement workers except in specified emergency situations.

-Bill 92 2019

-An Act to amend the Labour Relations Act, 1995 with respect to replacement workers

-Her Majesty, by and with the advice and consent of the Legislative Assembly of the Province of Ontario, enacts as follows:

-1 The Labour Relations Act, 1995 is amended by adding the following sections:

-Definitions

-73.1 (1) In this section,

-"employer" means the employer whose employees are locked out or are on strike and includes an employers' organization or person acting on behalf of either of them; ("employeur")

-"person" includes,

-- (a) a person who exercises managerial functions or is employed in a confidential capacity in matters relating to labour relations, and - (b) an independent contractor; ("personne")

-"place of operations in respect of which the strike or lock-out is taking place" includes any place where employees in the bargaining unit who are on strike or who are locked out would ordinarily perform their work. ("lieu d'exploitation à l'égard duquel la grève ou le lock-out a lieu")
+EXPLANATORY NOTE The Bill restores the provisions that were incorporated into the Labour Relations Act by the Labour Relations and Employment Statute Law Amendment Act, 1992 and subsequently repealed by the Labour Relations Act, 1995.
+The provisions being restored prevent an employer from replacing striking or locked-out employees with replacement workers except in specified emergency situations.
+An Act to amend the Labour Relations Act, 1995 with respect to replacement workers Her Majesty, by and with the advice and consent of the Legislative Assembly of the Province of Ontario, enacts as follows: 1 The Labour Relations Act, 1995 is amended by adding the following sections: Definitions 73.1 (1) In this section, "employer" means the employer whose employees are locked out or are on strike and includes an employers' organization or person acting on behalf of either of them; ("employeur") "person" includes, - (a) a person who exercises managerial functions or is employed in a confidential capacity in matters relating to labour relations, and - (b) an independent contractor; ("personne") "place of operations in respect of which the strike or lock-out is taking place" includes any place where employees in the bargaining unit who are on strike or who are locked out would ordinarily perform their work. ("lieu d'exploitation à l'égard duquel la grève ou le lock-out a lieu") Application (2) This section applies during any lock-out of employees by an employer or during a lawful strike that is authorized in the following way: - 1.

-Application

-- (2) This section applies during any lock-out of employees by an employer or during a lawful strike that is authorized in the following way: - 1.
 A strike vote was taken after the notice of desire to bargain was given or bargaining had begun, whichever occurred first. - 2.
 The strike vote was conducted in accordance with this Act. - 3.
 At least 60 per cent of those voting authorized the strike.

-Interpretation

-- (3) For the purposes of this section and section 73.2, a bargaining unit is considered to be, - (a) locked out if any employees in the bargaining unit are locked out; and - (b) on strike if any employees in the bargaining unit are on strike and the union has given the employer notice in writing that the bargaining unit is on strike.

-Use of bargaining unit employees

-(4) The employer shall not use the services of an employee in the bargaining unit that is on strike or is locked out, including an employee receiving benefits under the Workplace Safety and Insurance Act, 1997.
+Interpretation (3) For the purposes of this section and section 73.2, a bargaining unit is considered to be, - (a) locked out, if any employees in the bargaining unit are locked out; and - (b) on strike, if any employees in the bargaining unit are on strike and the union has given the employer notice, in writing, that the bargaining unit is on strike.
+Use of bargaining unit employees (4) The employer shall not use the services of an employee in the bargaining unit that is on strike or is locked out, including an employee receiving benefits under the Workplace Safety and Insurance Act, 1997.
 Use of newly hired employees, etc.